Why does my cat need oral surgery?

 Will my cat be in pain?

-Both local and general anesthesia will be used to decrease discomfort.
-The same narcotic medications used in people are given to cats.
-Anti-inflammatory medication is also administered to decrease swelling and inflammation after surgery, provided your cat is a candidate to receive such medications.
+Both local and general anesthesia will be used to decrease discomfort and control pain.
+The same narcotic medications used in people may be used in your cat.
+Anti-inflammatory medication may also be administered to decrease swelling and inflammation after surgery, provided your cat is a candidate to receive such medications.

 How will my cat eat after surgery?